nationalarchives/tdr-dev-documentation/manual/development-process/test-accessibility.md

 ### Manual tests

 * Zoom into 400% and check the page is still readable and functional
-* Disable images and styles (search for how to do this in your specific browser - instructions for Chrome are below) and check that the page is still readable and functional
+* Disable images and styles (instructions are below, but you might have to search for how to do this in your specific browser) and check that the page is still readable and functional
 * Check all functionality works using only the keyboard, and that you don't get stuck when tabbing through elements